duardoozz/lista-de-exercicios/README.md

 II.
 Em JavaScript, a herança é implementada através da palavra-chave `extends`.

-a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.
+a) As duas afirmações são verdadeiras, e a segunda justifica a primeira. - correta

+**A palavra extends é a forma como a herança é implementada na linguagem, sendo assim, ela é a justificativa da primeira.**

 b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.